vascokk/NumEr/Readme.md

 {ok, Buf_X} = numer_nifs:new_float_buffer(Ctx).
 numer_nifs:write_buffer(Buf_X, X).
 ```
+As you see one of the parameters in the matrix buffer is "?ROW_MAJOR".
+It is kinda borrowed from Boost library, but not yet fully implemented in NumEr.
+Currently only row-major matrices are supported.
+However, under the hood in the Thrust vectors the numbers are stored in column-major format.
+I chose to do it in this way, because the CUBLAS library is using column-major storage - being a derivative of the FORTRAN BLAS library.

 There are several modules, which are wrappers for the NIF functions, like: numer\_blas.erl - for BLAS operations, numer\_buffer.erl - for operations with buffers (new, delete, read, write), etc.